webarch-coop/ansible-role-synapse/README.md

 # Webarchitects Ansible Synapse Role

-This repo will contain an Ansible role to instal, configure and upgrade [synapse](https://matrix-org.github.io/synapse/latest/).
+This repo will contain an Ansible role to install, configure and upgrade [synapse](https://matrix-org.github.io/synapse/latest/).

 ## Defaults